-In our increasingly fast-paced and ever-changing society, it’s no surprise that anxiety is the most common mental illness affecting adults and children today.
-In fact, an estimated 40 million American adults are suffering from some sort of anxiety disorder.
+In our increasingly fast-paced and ever-changing society, it’s no surprise that anxiety is the most common mental health issue.
+Tens of millions of American adults have an anxiety disorder.
 Thankfully, anxiety disorders are highly treatable.
-Although there are a number of medications on the market to treat this disease, Xanax is one of the most common drugs prescribed to help those suffering from an anxiety disorder.
-Each year, around 44 million prescriptions for Xanax are written.
-Xanax is frequently prescribed because of its high-potency, which helps treat symptoms of anxiety quickly and effectively.
+Xanax is one of the most common drugs prescribed to combat anxiety.
+Xanax is frequently prescribed because it treats anxiety symptoms quickly and effectively.
 Unfortunately, this is also what makes Xanax highly addictive.

 What Is Xanax Used For?

-Xanax is often prescribed by doctors to help treat anxiety disorders.
-However, it can also be used to treat a range of other health problems such as
+Doctors often prescribe Xanax to help treat anxiety disorders.
+However, it can also be used to treat a range of other health problems, such as:

 - Involuntary muscle spasms

 Physicians will rarely prescribe Xanax as the sole source of treatment for someone suffering from an anxiety or panic disorder unless they feel like there is no better option.
 Due to its highly potent nature, Xanax is often prescribed to patients to take as needed and only for a short period of time.